 When the filming of Keeping Up with the Kardashians began in 2007, Kylie was just 9 and already a child celebrity as she appeared on the show with her parents and siblings.
 While her sister Kendall Jenner, half-siblings Kourtney Kardashian, Khloe Kardashian, Kim, and Rob Kardashian were all successful in their own way, she admits she felt adrift.
 Even her parents were already famous.

 I struggled for a minute with finding something to do on my own.

 Kylie further appeared in other family-related shows like Kourtney and Kim Take… shows in Miami, New York, and the Hamptons.
 Then she also appeared on America’s Next Top Model with her siblings in 2012 when only 15 years old.
 That was what she did for a while.
 With the help of her mother, she was earning six-seven figures as a model at the time.
 She has also had numerous acting credits to her name in all her years of the spotlight, an obvious case when living in such a household.

 Endorsements and Beauty Deals Before Kylie Lip Kits

-In 2013, the entrepreneur received her first product endorsement with a $100,000 payout from Nicole by OPI nail polish brand for her Wear Something Spar-kylie and Rainbow in the S-kylie.
+In 2013, the entrepreneur received her first product endorsement with a $100,000 payout to add to her net worth from Nicole by OPI nail polish brand for her Wear Something Spar-kylie and Rainbow in the S-kylie.
 Her own skincare line with Kendall called The Kendall & Kylie Collection, and jewelry collection, Metal Haven by Kendall & Kylie, came later that year incorporating deals with PacSun and Glamhouse respectively.
 In 2014, she made another partnership with Steve Madden‘s Madden Girl brand for a shoe and handbag line of products.

 ‘The Kendall & Kylie Collection’ and ‘Kendall + Kylie’ were more from the sister duo.